ozydingo/ozydingo.github.io/source/_posts/2016-04-22-monomorphic.markdown

 categories:
 ---

+## Join to a a single resource type in a polymorphic assocaition

 `belongs_to :resource, polymorphic: true` is great, but don't tell me you've never wanted to scope that to `where(resource_type: "Foo")`.
 To use `Bar.joins(:foo)` when `:foo` is one of many resource_types.

 You probably already found out you can't `bar.joins(:resource)`.
 This make sense, SQL can't perform a join on each row to multiople table depending on `resource_type`.
 The resulting joined table structure would be nonsensical.
 But in this case, you only want to join to the `foos` table, so why can't you do it?
 Because `.joins(:resource)` needs to evaluate to something, and it can't.